antrusd/uax-dlts/README.md

     lb build
     ```

 8. The ISO can be found at `/opt/live/live-image-amd64.hybrid.iso`.
-To copy it from the container, run the following command from another terminal:
+To copy the ISO to your local, run the following command from another terminal:

     ```
     docker cp iso-build:/opt/live/live-image-amd64.hybrid.iso ./
     ```

-9. If you want to edit some files and need to rebuild, run `lb clean` and return to step 6:

-    ```
-    lb clean
-    ```

-10. Test the ISO using qemu
+9. Test the ISO using qemu

     ```
     qemu -cdrom live-image-amd64.hybrid.iso -m 1g